 “It was important to me that the camera creates a sense of respectful intimacy in showing the powerful emotional scenes with the family, both in the U.S. and China,” Shi has written.
 “I wanted to allow the audience to feel that they were experiencing the painful and challenging journey along with the family.”
 Alongside her knack for observational cinema vérité and the invaluable skill for this film as a native speaker of Chinese, as well as her own experience with language barriers and culture shock, Shi uses archival materials, including home videos and Yingying’s diaries, which Shi reads in her own voice.
 “It was critical to me that the focus of the film not be about the crime and Yingying’s death,” Shi says of her subject.
 “Instead the focus is on Yingying’s life and the resilience of the people who were left behind after this tragedy.”
 “Finding,” in the case of Shi’s film, takes on many meanings as the exploration progresses.

 Shi, a director, producer and journalist, is an associate with Kartemquin Films, which is a co-producer of “Finding Yingying.”
 “I’ve been working on this first feature documentary since 2017,” Shi, number six on Newcity’s Film 50 list this year, told me recently.
 Among its many honors before this week’s nationwide virtual release was”Special Jury Recognition for Breakthrough Voice” through South by Southwest.
-“I also worked as a translator for the Academy-winning documentary ‘American Factory,’ and this summer, I collaborated with a Chinese director on a COVID documentary from a global perspective.”
+“I also worked as a translator for the Academy-winning documentary ‘American Factory,’ and this year, I’m collaborating with a Chinese director on a COVID documentary from a global perspective.”

 “My identity and perspective as an Asian woman play a key role in the stories I want to tell and the way I tell them,” she tells me. “’Finding Yingying’ is a great example.
 In Illinois, there are a large number of Chinese international students.
 As a former international student, I experienced many of the same feelings as Yingying,” Shi says of her identification with her subject, “balancing my ambition and determination while fighting my loneliness as I tried to overcome language barriers and culture shock.
 I hope this will help to build understanding and break the stereotypes many have of the ‘Chinese international student.’
 As a young woman, I wanted to show how strong Yingying was as a person in a cultural context where female victims are usually dehumanized.”